 8. Protection from Parabens

 Many big brand soaps contain palm oil.
-Palm oil production has been under scrutiny as it’s responsible for a large percentage of the world’s deforestation.
+Palm oil production has been under scrutiny as it’s responsible for a significant percentage of the world’s deforestation.
 This is because forests are burned illegally in order to grow oil palms due to their value.
 Unfortunately, with destroyed forests comes destroyed wildlife that inhabits them.
 These include endangered species like orangutans, rhinos, elephants, and tigers.
 These forest burns also cause air pollution and release high levels of CO2 into the atmosphere.

 It’s very hard for producers to tell if their palm oil production is sustainable and done without environmental harm.
 It’s best to avoid it altogether and use an eco-friendly soap that is palm oil-free.
 Instead, it should be made from ingredients such as plant-based or essential oils which are sustainably produced through organic farming and responsible ingredient sourcing practices.